Learn more about home insurance in Scottsdale, Arizona.

 Among the plethora of choices homeowners face when shopping for an insurance policy is how high or low to set the deductible.
 A homeowners deductible is how much your insurance requires you to pay out of pocket toward a claim.
 The deductible that you choose can impact how much you pay in insurance premiums.

 When choosing a deductible, bear in mind that the higher your deductible is, the lower your insurance rates will be.
 Therefore, if you need your home insurance rates to be lower, you’ll want to increase your deductible.
-It's worth mentioning that a homeowners deductible should only be as high as you can reasonably pay if you actually suffer a loss.
+It's worth mentioning that a home insurance deductible should only be as high as you can reasonably pay if you actually suffer a loss.

 Below you'll find some standard deductibles offered by most home insurance companies alongside with corresponding average insurance premiums.